Information about Insight Bristol, the Think Family Database, the Children and Families View and Think Family Education, and other helpful links.

 The practitioner can contact the relevant service.
 This helps the practitioner better support the family because:

-• the practitioner can discuss the family's immediate issues with the agencies involved
+• they can discuss the family's immediate issues with the agencies involved

 • the family does not have to repeat the same story